 It's been 50 years since the last Keeper, so the fact that Keelee has no powers is going to prove problematic.
 This reality is daily thrown in her face by her angry, dogmatic mentor while she journeys to the Temple of Uriah to be trained by the Uriahn Warriors.

 She has a lot to learn about the reason she was meant to be the Keeper.
 With the help of her companions, she might have a chance of unlocking her powers and becoming the Keeper the world expects her to be—a necessity made more urgent as tension between Lustonians and Harenas magnifies with each passing day.

 This novel is currently in query phase.
 Definition: the phase of writing only for masochists who enjoy the pain of rejection.
 It hurts, but we keep doing it.
 Over, and over, and over again...

-While book one is fluttering its wings preparing to fly, book two is in its first editing phase.
-Definition: the phase of writing where we perform surgery on ourselves.
+While book one is fluttering its wings preparing to fly, book two is meeting a few beta readers.
+Definition: the phase of writing where we allow others to perform surgery on our work.
 This, followed by laughter and a few whiskey sours.

 While agent searching for book one and waiting for beta readers to return book two, I started writing book three.
 Definition: I just can't get enough of this phase of writing.